nbeaver/cmd_oysters/README.rst

 Ever filed away a useful shell command and been unable to find it later?

-Ever been stymied by a `man page without examples <https://wiki.freebsd.org/ManPagesWithoutExamples>`_?
+Ever been stymied by a `man page without examples`_?

 This is intended to provide a repository of shell commands that:

 - Have explicit metadata explaining their use, such as:

-  - which shells they work with, and `which ones they don't <http://tldp.org/LDP/abs/html/portabilityissues.html>`_;
+  - which shells they work with, and `which ones they don't`_;

-  - their dependencies and versions;
+  - dependencies for running the necessary commands on multiple platforms;

+  - required version numbers for the command to function as expected;

   - which arguments can be modified;

-  - which parts require a working internet connection;
+  - which commands require a working internet connection;

-  - and which parts require root privileges.
+  - and which parts of the command require root privileges.

 - Are straightforward to query because of robust metadata instead of more fragile search methods such as regular expressions.